Ann Arbor Bus Depot: Redevelopment and demolition

 First Martin Corporation purchased the Ann Arbor Bus Depot property in 1989.
 Its March 1998 proposal to tear down the bus station and build a ten-story office building on the site was approved by the Ann Arbor Historic District Commission in January 1999, but in 2005 the station was still standing and the office building had not been built.
 In 2013, First Martin's restoration of the Bus Depot's blue neon and steel marquee won a Special Merit Award from the Historic District Commission, which is given to recognize "exceptional projects, landscapes or other unique preservation projects".

 In December 2013, First Martin proposed the construction of a six-story hotel on the Ann Arbor Bus Depot property, and at the same time voiced its intention to preserve the Depot's marquee and facade and ultimately incorporate them into the proposed hotel.
 In June 2014, the Ann Arbor City Council voted unanimously to approve First Martin's proposed hotel, which at that point was revealed to be a 110-room, extended-stay Residence Inn by Marriott.
 The plan included the destruction of the Bus Depot, and a subsequent move for Greyhound services to a repurposed Republic Parking office inside a parking garage on the corner of Fourth and William.

 Both the Downtown Area Citizens Advisory Council, represented by chair Ray Detter, and the majority of the Historic District Commissioners voiced their support for the project and its commitment to preserve the Bus Depot's facade and marquee.
 Rebecca Binno, the Preservation Committee Chair of the Detroit Area Art Deco Society, testified in opposition to the plan to preserve only the building's facade and demolish the rest of the structure.
 After the Ann Arbor Historic District Commission gave its approval to the First Martin plan, Binno lamented the decision as "another case of our moderne architecture being considered expendable and not appreciated as significant to the community’s history."

 On June 20, 2014, the Ann Arbor Bus Depot's marquee was removed in preparation for the demolition of the building and subsequent construction of the hotel.
-The hotel, scheduled to open on September 1, 2015, has been described by city planner Alexis DiLeo as being a blend of the Bus Depot's art moderne design and "classic downtown Ann Arbor".
-On July 9, 2014, Greyhound left the Bus Depot and transferred its services to 115 E. William, approximately half a mile away and just across the street from the Ann Arbor Area Transportation Authority's Blake Transit Center.
-The bus station was then demolished on July 21, 2014.
+The hotel was described by city planner Alexis DiLeo as a blend of the Bus Depot's art moderne design and "classic downtown Ann Arbor."
+On July 9, 2014, Greyhound left the Bus Depot and transferred its services to a temporary ticket office in a city parking garage on South Fourth Avenue, adjacent to the Ann Arbor Area Transportation Authority's Blake Transit Center.
+Greyhound bus service moved to the Ann Arbor Amtrak station in 2016, where it remains as of 2024.

+The bus station was demolished on July 21, 2014.
+Construction on the Residence Inn project began shortly afterwards, and the hotel opened for business in October 2015.
+The facade of the bus station serves as the main entrance to The Greyline, an events venue operated by Zingerman's.